small-rose/NoteBook/DevNotes/DevNotes.md

 ---
 layout: default
-title: 开发笔记
+title: DevNotes
 nav_order: 1
 has_children: true
-permalink: docs/开发笔记
+permalink: docs/DevNotes
 ---

-# 开发笔记
+# DevNotes
 {: .no_toc }

 CSS utility classes come in handy when you to want to override default styles to create additional whitespace (margins/padding), correct unexpected shifts in font size or weight, add color, or hide (or show) something at a specific screen size.